inclusive-design/covid-data-monitor/README.md

 This package implements a map and query-based visualisation of data on Ontario COVID-19 assessment centre locations for project [We Count](https://wecount.inclusivedesign.ca/).

-It includes a built-in data that merges [the ODS assessment centre locations dataset](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations) with a mocked accessibility dataset for these assessment centres to visualize at data/merged/output.csv.
+It includes built-in data that merges [the ODS assessment centre locations dataset](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations) with a mocked accessibility dataset for these assessment centres to visualize at [data/merged/output.csv].

 ## Install